 It's not wholly bad, with a technique known as bank switching, up to 64K can be used in an Atari ROM, though it does complicate the programming of the software.
 For UT2600, seven additional banks are used, bringing a total of 32768 bytes at our disposal.
 Luxury!

 The music for UT2600 is not a pre-fabricated recording (e.g. "sample"), but rather a series of instructions to be synthesized by the TIA at runtime.
 As such, the size for a typical track is much more forgiving, averaging between 413 to 956 bytes (yes, you keep track of individual digits!).

 Programming music from code isn't wholly bad either, but when you need to talk directly to the hardware instead of through the abstraction layer of a programming language, things get more interesting.
 But who needs interesting when you're trying to be creative and try out an idea within the already limiting constraints of the Atari 2600?

 Instead of dealing with actual machine language, you can luckily program the 6502 microprocessor through assembly language.
-Also, a gentleman known as Paul Slocum has created a simple program that gives you a ready to use audio driver.
+Also, a gentleman known as Paul Slocum has created a ready to use audio driver.

-While Lady Luck seems to be on our side again, a typical musical composition ends up looking like in the following image:
+While Lady Luck seems to be on our side again, a typical musical composition ends up looking like the text in the following image:

 Coming up with solutions

 After having had a lot of happy accidents using a text editor and listening to the results after assembling the code, the need for a more efficient workflow arose.
-The result is Slocum Tracker, a web based frontend that provides a graphical user interface to sketch out ideas, which can be exported for use with Paul Slocums driver, and in turn be assembled into an Atari binary!
+The result is Slocum Tracker, a web based frontend that provides a graphical user interface to sketch out ideas, which can be exported for use with Paul Slocums driver, and in turn be built into a binary.